OrangeSunProgramming/brain-tumor-classification/README.md

 ## Dataset

-The dataset used for this project is from Kaggle and can be found here.
+This project uses the [Brain Tumor Dataset](https://www.kaggle.com/datasets/balamosay/brain-tumor-dataset).
 It consists of MRI images categorized into four classes:
 - Glioma Tumor
 - Meningioma Tumor
 - No Tumor